Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/04OrganizationalAspects/README.md

 ### Evaluation

-Send post-training assessment survey to participants [link to evaluation/assessment chapter] or distribute an evaluation form during the event and make sure people hand it in at the end.
+Send post-training assessment survey to participants (see [Training evaluation](/03OnLearningAndTraining.md/#training-evaluation)) or distribute an evaluation form during the event and make sure people hand it in at the end.

 Read and count the questions in the evaluation form.
 Make your self-evaluation.